 Not having sex with men has opened up the range of communication hugely.
 It has deepened relationships in a way I would never have expected.
 Because sex is off the agenda, in my mind, other things have blossomed.
 Because I am now relating to men just as friends, there is an ease, an equality, a relaxation about the whole thing which I relish.

-The twenty-nine months without sex have been an eye-opener, and a healing experience.
+The forty-seven months without sex have been an eye-opener, and a healing experience.
 It has helped me to see that my male friends respond to, and want to see, me because they value who I am, because they enjoy my company and have a fondness for me – and, perhaps most crucially, that there are warm, loving ways of giving which have nothing to do with the meeting between genitals: That giving of myself goes far deeper than the one expression of it which has dominated my life for so many years.

 Platonic Love is a love which does not include sexual involvement.
 I do not think this necessarily means the absence of sexual desire.
 More a choice not to take that chemical reaction into the physical realm.